 Prologue: Rough Night

 Logically, he knew that to be untrue.
 He was, after all, only one man among seven million others.
 But he knew that, just the same, he would never be able to go completely unnoticed.
 Not here, not anywhere.
 A man like him, as he well knew, stuck out like a lightning bolt in the night sky; like a gunshot in an otherwise quiet forest.
 He knew he stuck out, and he absolutely hated it.

-And this man, with his blonde hair and distinctly European features, and his complete inability to speak the native language, was constantly having to remind himself of the need to stay out of sight.
-This was why he had chosen to stick to the alleyways and narrower streets as he moved across the city.
-The crowded main streets held no appeal to him.
+And this almost two meter tall man, with his blonde hair and distinctly European features, knew that staying out of sight was integral to his mission.
+He stuck to the alleyways and narrower streets as he moved across the city; the crowded main streets held no appeal to him.
 Even if this was a city in which many foreigners found themselves on business, this man's business was far from typical.

 He had to stay out of sight, because he knew that the Hong Kong police would not look favorably on the idea of a foreign assassin in their city.
 To get caught would be unthinkable.
 He had far too much riding on this mission to get caught.

 As he made his way to the location that he knew his mark was located, he couldn't help but reflect on how his life had come to this.
 He'd gone from a relatively stable career as a heavyweight boxer, and became someone that took lives for money.
 How had he gone from that to a career he hated?